-This display highlights the top 10 clinics that screened their patients ages 12 to 17 for mental health and/or depression conditions.
+This display highlights a random selection of 10 of the top clinics that screened their patients ages 12 to 17 for mental health and/or depression conditions.

 How the clinics compare